FloatingArrayDesign/MoorDyn/docs/tschemes.rst

 .. figure:: relaxation_005.png
    :alt: Backward's Euler speedup

-As expected, the larger the number of iterations, the better the speedup.
+As expected, the larger the number of iterations, the larger speedup.

+On MoorDyn-C each semi-implicit time scheme has its own relaxation constants, obtained numerically to achieve good stability features